 What’s next: Responding to surveys

 As noted, employees work harder when they feel their voices are being heard.
-So don’t let those results sit idle — to see effective change, we’ve got to do something salient with that feedback.
-Time to take those pretty facts and figures, and turn them into results.
+So don’t let those results sit idle.
+It’s time to take those pretty facts and figures, and turn them into results.

 Positive survey results